Data in Action

 Institute for Renewable Energy

-We develop and test the building blocks for a climate‑neutral future for South Tyrol.
-In the Alpine microcosm we create practical energy solutions that can serve as a global model.
+We develop and test the building blocks for a climate-neutral future for South Tyrol.
+In the Alpine region, we create practical energy solutions that can serve as models worldwide.

-We study energy systems in the concrete regional context—with real data, grids, and infrastructure.
+We study energy systems in their real regional context, with real data, grids, and infrastructure.
 This yields robust insights for South Tyrol and other regions.

 Scalable solutions